Hilltown, County Down

 Hilltown is a small village within the townland of Carcullion in County Down, Northern Ireland.
 Hilltown is the main village of the parish of Clonduff which contains the village and the rural areas around it at one end, and the rural enclave of Cabra at the other end of the parish.
+The parish of Clonduff is situated in the barony of Iveagh Upper, Lower Half.
 It had a population of 899 people in the 2001 census.
 On 27 March 2011, the usually resident population of Hilltown was 1,709.

 History

 Hilltown sprang up within the townland of Carcullion, which likely comes from Irish Carr an Chuilinn, 'rugged place of the holly'.

+The village is situated in Iveagh which was the original Gaelic Irish territory of the Magennises (Mac Aonghusa) who were chiefs of Iveagh from the 12th century.

+It was known in earlier times as The Eight Mile Bridge after the nearby bridge of the same name.

+Count Redmond O’Hanlon, an outlawed member of Gaelic nobility, a tóraidhe and rapparee, was killed near The Eight Mile Bridge, in 1681.

 The village was named after the Hill family; English politicians who also gave their name to nearby Hillhall and Hillsborough.
 The Hills founded the village in 1766 so that people living in the area could find employment in the linen industry.

 In early 1853 the constable in charge of the local Royal Irish Constabulary station, A Dunlop, exchanged posts with the constable in Rostrevor, A Morton.
 Morton remained in charge of the Hilltown station until after 1869.

 Despite it early history, Hilltown is a strong Irish nationalist/republican village.
 During the Troubles, it had a small paramilitary presence, mainly through the Provisional Irish Republican Army.
 Irish culture is very important and prominent in the village and surrounding area that comprises the Clonduff parish.
 The local Gaelic Athletic Association club, Clonduff plays a major role in the community.